Frequently Asked Questions

 There are varying definitions for advocacy, organizing, and civic engagement.
 The following definitions from our colleagues resonate the most with the Weissberg Foundation.

-- Civic engagement: the process of helping people be active participants in building and strengthening their communities, whether that community is defined as a physical place, or a shared identity/interest.
-In other words, civic engagement is a spectrum of ways people can participate in self-governance, from interactions with government to voluntary associations, and everything in between.
+The process of helping people be active participants in building and strengthening their communities, whether that community is defined as a physical place, or a shared identity/interest.
+In other words, civic engagement is a spectrum of ways people can participate in self governance, from interactions with government to voluntary associations, and everything in between.

 Why does DMV Power only support organizations engaged in advocacy, organizing, and civic engagement?